huggingface/distil-whisper/training/README.md

 ```

-The above training script will take approximately 1 hour to complete on an 80 GB A100 GPU and yield a final WER of 31%.
+The above training script will take approximately 1 hour to complete on an 80 GB A100 GPU and yield a final WER of TODO%.
 This is reasonable for 1000 training steps and just 15 hours of un-filtered training data, but 12% higher than the error rate of the
 pre-trained model.
 As mentioned above, using upwards of 1000 hours of data and training for 10k steps will likely yield
 more competitive performance.
 For the [Distil-Whisper paper](https://arxiv.org/abs/2311.00430), we trained on 21k hours